The Tech(less) Stack

 It's no surprise that most things aren't nearly as fun without color.
 Switching your phone to black and white (grayscale) is a great way to dull the stimulation and make your phone less appealing.

-Pro tip: set up a shortcut on my iPhone that turns the screen to grayscale when I click the power button three times.
+Pro tip: I set up a shortcut on my iPhone that turns the screen to grayscale when I click the power button three times.
 It's a super simple way to switch between color and black-and-white modes, making it easy to cut down on the visual stimulation whenever I need to focus or give my eyes a break.

 My Tech(Less) Stack